Mon to Fri:

 Concrete Makes Precise Leak Detection More Complex.
 Repairs Can Be Tricky.

-Burst pipes under a lawn or garden usually are straightforward.
-Quite often, apart from some fresh mulch or some new turf being rolled over the repair, most people wouldn’t notice that a repair has taken place once the excess water dries.
+Burst pipes under a lawn or garden are usually straightforward.
+Quite often, apart from some fresh mulch or new turf being rolled over the repair, most people wouldn’t notice that a repair has occurred once the excess water dries.
 Unfortunately for our friendly homeowner, our search narrowed down the leak location to underneath Michael’s painted driveway.

-In such cases where water is coming under the concrete, its repairs can be a little more tricky.
-The concrete makes precision leak detection more complex, and concrete requires cutting and removal.
+Repairs can be a little more tricky when water comes under the concrete.
+Concrete makes precision leak detection more complex, and concrete requires cutting and removal.
 Our work area is often constrained by concrete as we try to minimise the amount of concrete cutting and disturbance to our customer’s property.
 Michael was proud of his home.
 His garden and lawns were pristine, his driveway was painted and looked great, and we wanted to keep them that way.

 Repair Options For Water Leaking Under A Concrete Driveway